T0mmykn1fe/iPadMeetingRoomMagic/README.markdown

 Where {roomName} is the full case-sensitive name of the room they're in front of.

-If you'd like to have a display default to showing information for all rooms, then just hit:
+If you'd like to have a display show information for all rooms by default, then just hit:

     http://example.com/path/to/meat/